UPPMAX/UPPMAX-documentation/docs/software/jupyter_on_bianca.md

 ```

 Jupyter will show some IP address in the terminal,
-which you will neeed in the next step.
+which you will need in the next step.

 ### 6. Browser to the Jupyter notebook